If you’re interested in taking credit card payments for your small business but not sure where to start, this guide is for you.

 The core elements of a POS system, in particular payment processing, should function the same way regardless of your line of business.
 Restaurants need to take payments from customers just as quickly, securely, and reliably, and in just as many forms, as retail stores and car mechanics.
 But a truly top-notch POS system does much more than that—it’s tailored to the way your business runs and responds to your unique needs.
 For example, at Clover we have developed Clover Dining for full-service restaurants.
 Designed with the direct input of restaurant owners, Clover Dining offers customizable floor plans, tableside service, and other features for full-service dining.
 Other examples of tailored POS features and tools might include specialized reporting functions, payroll integration, multi-location options, and promotional programs.

-The content and information provided in this guide is for informational purposes only.
+The content provided in this credit card processing guide is for informational purposes only.